n8willis/opentype-shaping-documents/character-tables/character-tables-devanagari.md

 ## Vedic Extensions character table ##

-Sanskrit runs written in the Devnagari script may also include characters from the Vedic Extensions block.
+Sanskrit runs written in the Devanagari script may also include characters from the Vedic Extensions block.
 These characters should be classified as follows.